htcooper/htcooper.github.io/docs/resume.md

     Sep 2015 - Jun 2017
     Claremont, CA
     - Won a Bronze CASE District VII Award and increased admissions leads by 20% within the first year of executing the largest digital transformation project in the university's history.
-    - Improved CGU public website uptime to 99.99% after facilitating website migration from a legacy platform on local servers to a WordPress-based platform in the cloud.
+    * Improved bounce-rate/stickiness on academic program pages by 20% and increased time-on-page over industry standards through market- and user-research-fueled content/UX strategy.
     - Managed stakeholder buy-in on a cross-functional team that included 6 members of senior leadership and an external development agency.

     **Additional Work Experience**
     - *Principal, Hollis Tenley Consulting*
-        - As a consultant, I have worked with companies of all sizes for brand development, UX/UI, full-stack web development, interactive design, and print projects.
-Selected clients include EMC Corporation, the U.S. Holocaust Memorial Museum, and 2SI Surfboards.
+        - Worked with companies of all sizes for brand development, UX/UI, full-stack web development, and interactive design.
+Selected clients include EMC Corporation, the U.S. Holocaust Memorial Museum, DeBusk USA, RSM Equico.
-    - Web Design Lead, Amadeus North America; Web Designer, American Film Institute
+    - Web Design Lead, Amadeus North America
-        - I have a background in UX/UI and front-end web development.
-At Amadeus, I worked directly with teams of engineers in a startup environment.
+        - Worked directly with teams of engineers, providing UX, UI, and front-end development in rapid release cycles on a digital B2B product for travel agents.
     - Adjunct Faculty, CSU San Bernardino and Scripps College
-        - These positions honed my skills in successfully communicating technical concepts to non-technical audiences as well as educating diverse audiences in a way that embraces accessibility and bridges different learning styles.
+        - These positions honed my skills in successfully communicating technical concepts to non-technical audiences in a way that embraces accessibility and bridges different learning styles.

     ---